jfw2855/BioInv_Project/README.md

 Goal:
-- Build an sample inventory tracking system that allows users from an orgnization to manage laboratory samples.
+- Build an sample inventory tracking system that allows users from an orgnization to manage laboratory samples
-- An authorized user will have the capability to add,edit, and remove samples.
+- An authorized user will have the capability to add,edit, and remove samples
+- Prevents users from delete others samples or containers if not authorized
 - The application will have the capability to have multiple storage locations (freezers, ambient, cold room)

 ## ERD/Wireframes